 A Brief Intellectual History

-This document outlines my intellectual development over the past 30 years as I produced the Economics of Needs and Limits (ENL) and formulated my analysis of the ecological crisis.
+This document outlines my intellectual development over the past 30 years as I produced the Economics of Needs and Limits (ENL) and then formulated my analysis and strategy for the ecological crisis.

 I became acutely concerned about the planet's environmental decline in the mid-1980s.
-As a result my family in 1989 attended an anti-clearcutting event that featured David Suzuki, who stated that the root cause of the crisis was the growth-obsessed discipline of economics.
+In 1989 I attended an anti-clearcutting event that featured David Suzuki, who said that the root cause of the crisis was the growth-obsessed discipline of economics.
 This seemed plausible to me, so I put my computer career on hold and returned to university to study this discipline.

 At university I learned the essentials of standard economics and absorbed an indispensable analytical technique called marginal analysis.
 I also discovered that Suzuki had been right about the discipline’s growth obsession.
 Despite mounting evidence that economic expansion was destroying the biosphere, not a single instructor – including the one who taught “environmental economics” – ever questioned the need for rapid growth.
 It soon became obvious to me that standard economics is not an objective examination of humankind's provisioning in a finite world, but rather an elaborate intellectual justification for the prevailing capitalist order.